mphilipp622/166-project/README.md

 	- pillow
 	- keyboard

 It's recommended to use pip to install the above packages.
-E.G:
 **pip install pillow**
 **pip install keyboard**
-**pip install tkinter.**
+**pip install tkinter**

 NOTE: Python 2 uses a capital T for Tkinter.
 Python 3 is all lowercase: tkinter